 Artist Statement

-My works are in private collections in Russia and abroad (Finland, France, Germany, China)
+Her works are held in private collections in Russia, Finland, France, Germany, and China.

 Artist Statement